jwatowatson/RecurrentVivax/Timing_Model/TimingModelStan.md

 * Relapses are broken into two components (same as in Model 2).

-* Primaquine is not assumed to have 100% efficacy and a random effects terms describes the propensity to relapse after primaquine.
+* Primaquine is not assumed to have 100% efficacy and a random effects term describes the propensity to relapse after primaquine.